SathwikY579/Banao_Neural_Network/README.md

 # Example usage
 image_path = '/content/Screenshot 2024-03-23 233800.png'

 detected_elements = detect_elements(image_path)

 print_detected_elements(detected_elements)
-Contributing
-Contributions are welcome!
-Please fork the repository, make your changes, and submit a pull request.

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.